7 music festivals you have to go to in the Caribbean

 The TJE is a fusion of fine music, both local and international, food, fun and just a great event to have a good time.
 Because Tobago is a small island and the beach is everywhere you turn, the events are spread throughout the island in villages close to the seaside, but the main stage is located at the Pigeon Point Heritage Park.
 I don't know about you, but this to me is what makes these festivals so amazing.
 And Tobago, in case you don't know has some of the most breathtaking beaches.

 The Tobago Jazz Experience was started in 2009, but was preceded by the Tobago Gourmet Jazz Festival (TGJF) which began in 2005.
 The TGJF eventually became the Plymouth Jazz Festival.
-The Tobago Jazz Experience in its current form is in its eighth year and is carded for April 16th – 24th, this year (2016).
+The Tobago Jazz Experience in its current form is in its eleventh year and is carded for April 25 – April 28, this year (2019).

 Past international performers include Keyshia Cole, Trey Songz, Dionne Warwick, George Benson, Brandy, Earth Wind and Fire, Angie Stone, Melanie Fiona and Emeli Sandé.